 Kidd is renowned for her impeccable phrasing and

 jazz standards.
 “Dreamsville” places a great singer,

 at the top of her form, back where she belongs - in the upper echelons

-She is a singer who is admired by contemporaries and fans alike,
+She is a singer who is admired by contemporaries

-Government to perform there in 25 years.
+the Chinese Government to perform there in 25 years.

-Originally based in Glasgow, Carol Kidd began singing professionally
+Originally based in Glasgow, Carol Kidd began singing

-local radio.During the 1970s a musical association with the pianist
+on local radio.During the 1970s a musical association with the pianist

 Sandy Taylor developed.
 Along with drummer Murray Smith and bassist